Florian-Zimmermann/CVTDM_Boosting_Shiny_Dashboard/Information.md

-# CVTDM_Boosting_Shiny_Dashboard
+# CVTDM_RF_Shiny_Dashboard

-Here is the code for our Shinny application that predicts a customer based on the most accurate method : Boosting tree
+Here is the code for our Shinny application that predicts a customer based on the most accurate method : Random Forest

 This application works with the following data set :